 “What profit is the idol when its maker has carved it, or an image, a teacher of falsehood?
 For its maker trusts in his own handiwork when he fashions speechless idols.
 Woe to him who says to a piece of wood, ‘Awake!’ to a mute stone, ‘Arise!’
 And that is your teacher?
 Behold, it is overlaid with gold and silver, and there is no breath at all inside it.
 But the Lord is in His holy temple.
 Let all the earth be silent before Him.”
 (Habakkuk 2:18-20 NASB)

-But we sometimes transform crushes into obsessions.
+Crushes are normal, but we sometimes transform crushes into obsessions.
 We may “fashion” a romantic daydream and naively “trust in” the guys we want to date.
 An innocent little crush can quickly become a consuming idol.

 Do we expect a guy to be—as Habakkuk 2:19 says—our “teacher”?
 To somehow show us that we’re valuable?
 That we’re worth it?
 We shouldn’t let him have that privilege because he doesn’t deserve it.